AsceticBear/bear-docs/docs/index.rst

 AsceticBear
 ===========================================

-I am AsceticBear, a programmer in china.
+Hi, I am AsceticBear, a bear who likes hacking tools at night in linux world and writing code in afternoon.

 .. toctree::
    :maxdepth: 1